 They may squeal like a speaker in the school auditorium right before the principal speaks.

 While this may sound mortifying, and it is uncomfortable, it is rare when a hearing aid is properly maintained.
 If you’re experiencing it, the earmold may not be properly fitted or you need to replace it.

-Additionally, if you opt for a very small hearing aid, these are more likely to have feedback because of the short distance between the speaker and microphone.
 Some advanced hearing aids have a feedback cancelation system that identifies feedback and stops it in its tracks.

-Eating dinner out with family can feel like eating dinner alone if you have untreated hearing loss.
+Eating dinner out with the family can feel like eating dinner alone if you have untreated hearing loss.
 It’s nearly impossible to follow the conversations.
 You might end up sitting there, nodding and smiling most of the night.

 But hearing aids today have some pretty advanced technology that can drown out background noise.
 They bring the voices of your children and the servers into crystal clarity.

 Your body has a way of telling you when something doesn’t belong.
 If you eat something too spicy hot, you produce more saliva to rinse it out.
 If you get an eyelash in your eye, you produce tears to flush your eye.
 Your ears have their own way of getting rid of a nuisance.